-It is where I taught English for two years to hundreds of young men and women and sent them off to struggle with poverty, corruption and a virus not yet named AIDS.
+It is where I taught English for two years to hundreds of young men and women and sent them off to struggle with poverty, corruption and a mysterious virus not yet named AIDS.

 I was the last Peace Corps volunteer in Kamponde.
 In 1981, I was pulled out of the village because the school administration had become unbearably corrupt.
+I carried a lot of guilt with me when I rode out of the village in a Land Rover, knowing I was heading back to the land of plenty.

-I vowed then that I would keep the people of Kamponde in my heart, and that I would return one day.
+I vowed then that I would keep the people of Kamponde in my heart, and that I would return.

-Now I was back to keep the promise, see if the people remembered me, and learn whether I had made a difference.
+Now I was back to keep that promise, to see if the people of Kamponde remembered me as a teacher and a friend, and to learn whether I had made a difference.

-My Ethiopian Airways jet landed at bat-infested Ndjili airport in Kinshasa, Zaire's deteriorating capital.
+My Ethiopian Airways jet landed at bat infested Ndjili airport in Kinshasa, Zaire's deteriorating capital of 6 million people.
+Here, residents try to sprout greens in the cracked sidewalks that once lined colonial boulevards.

-Inflation has risen by 8,000 percent in two years.
-One U.S. dollar will bring 40,000 zaires - paper money with pictures of President Mobutu in his famous leopard-skin hat.
+Inflation has risen 8,000% in two years.
+One U.S. dollar will bring 40,000 zaires--paper money printed with pictures of President Mobutu in his famous leopard-skin hat.

-The Peace Corps pulled out of Zaire in 1991 when unpaid soldiers rampaged through the country killing, and civilians went on massive looting sprees.
+The Peace Corps pulled out of the country completely in 1991 when unpaid soldiers rampaged through the country killing hundreds of people, and civilians went on massive looting sprees.

 Today, sullen bureaucrats extort pathetic bribes from travelers.
-At the airport, an official grilled me about my visit saying my documents weren't in order.
+At the airport, an immigration official grilled me about my visit and said my documents weren't in order.
 He insisted I have them signed by a government minister.

-He settled, instead, for 50,000 zaires - about \$1.25.
+He settled, instead, for 50,000 zaires--about \$1.25.

-I flew to the provincial city of Kananga.
+From Kinshasa, I flew to the provincial city of Kananga.
 As I walked onto the tarmac to catch the plane, soldiers with rubber batons were beating back panicked crowds trying to drag sacks of trading goods onto cargo planes.

-I remembered Kananga as one of the most romantic cities I had ever known: dancing at Fat Albert's, colorful cloth prints, the air alive with the xylophones of Zairian music.
+I remembered Kananga as one of the most romantic cities I had ever known: dancing at Fat Albert's, colorful cloth prints on the huge rumps of market mamas, the air alive with the loopy xylophones of Zairian music.

 Instead, I found a pitiful shell.
 Stores gutted during the riots were still boarded up.
-Banks had shut down.
-Streets were empty.
+The banks had shut down.
+Streets once jammed with traders were empty.

 Here, I learned that a Toyota 4x4 would be ferrying a family and a load of supplies to the Catholic mission in Kamponde.
-The Catholic procurer offered me a one-way lift.
+The Catholic procurer offered me a one-way lift if I would pay \$50 for a barrel of gas.